About this event

 Contact them at email@example.com or by phone at 925-829-2050

-Our DE 101 pre-event meeting will be held on Wednesday the 8th of September at Porsche Livermore from 6:00pm to 8:00pm.
-We ask that every registered driver attend this event, but it is highly recommended for all new to DE drivers.
+New - The DE 101 pre-event meeting will be held via Zoom on Wednesday, March 16, 2022, at 6:00 PM.
+We ask that every registered driver attend this event, but it is highly recommended for all new DE drivers.
+Click here for additional information and the link to the Zoom meeting.

-All instructors will need to drive their car on the track, and must have been certified by a PCA Region to provide Lead-Follow instruction.
+All instructors will need to drive their car on the track and must have been certified by a PCA Region to provide instruction.
 The Diablo Region DE team will review all Instructor sign-ups.
-No non-driving instructors are needed for this event.

 Private instructors/coaches are welcome to attend our events once approved by our Chief Driving Instructor (CDI).
 If you are bringing a coach to provide you instruction, please be aware that your instructor will need to: